Ancient Japan - Historical Temples and Traditional Architecture

 To the Lands of Princess Mononoke

 Early in the morning, the ferry takes us to Yakushima – the island that inspired 'Princess Mononoke'.
-One of the rainiest and greenest regions in Japan, it is covered in moss, ancient forests, and an otherworldly feel.
+One of the rainiest and greenest areas in Japan, covered in moss, ancient forests, and a feeling of another world.

 Day 11